rjzaar/dworkflow/README.md

 # DWorkflow - Dynamic Workflow Assignment Module

-A custom Drupal 10/11 module that provides a flexible workflow system where you can create workflow lists with a unified field for assigning users and/or groups, along with resource locations designated by taxonomy tags.
+A custom Drupal 10/11 module that provides a flexible workflow system where you can create workflow lists with properly configured entity reference fields for assigning users and/or groups, along with resource locations designated by taxonomy tags.
 All assignments can be changed on the fly.

 ## Features

 - **Create Custom Workflow Lists** - Define named workflows with descriptions
-- **Unified Assignment Field** - Single field to assign both users AND groups using Dynamic Entity Reference
+- **Proper Entity Reference Fields** - Correctly configured fields to assign both users AND groups
+- **Flexible Assignment Widget** - Add multiple users and/or groups with type selection
 - **Assign Groups** - Add/remove Open Social or Group module groups to workflows
 - **Resource Location Tagging** - Tag workflows with resource locations using taxonomy
 - **On-the-Fly Changes** - Modify all assignments at any time without restrictions